Pitt overcomes 3 turnovers, beats Georgia Tech 20-10

 Pittsburgh: The Panthers are off next weekend before playing North Carolina in a Thursday night game on Nov.
 14. North Carolina has six straight wins in the series, including a 38-35 win in 2018.

 Georgia Tech: The Yellow Jackets play at Virginia next Saturday.
-Georgia Tech beat the Cavaliers 30-27 in overtime last season and has won seven of the last 10 to lead the series 21-19-1.
+Georgia Tech beat the Cavaliers 30-27 in overtime last season.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25